astropy/astropy-workshop/README.md

 Using Python and Astropy for Astronomical Data Analysis
 =======================================================
-*Workshop at the 233rd Meeting of the AAS in Seattle*
+*Workshop at the 235rd Meeting of the AAS in Honolulu*

 **DATE:** Saturday, 4 January 2020
 **TIME:** 9:00am - 5:30pm